-- Short-term Open Access: Providing free access to articles for a short period after publication, after which they are only available to subscribers.
+- Short-term Open Access: Providing free access for a short period after publication, after which they are only available to subscribers.

-- Selected Open Access: Selected articles are freely available, while the rest of the issue requires a subscription to access.
+- Selected Open Access: Selected articles are freely available, while the rest require a subscription to access.

-The journal's primary research articles are freely available, but access to other value-added content such as editorials and review articles requires a subscription.
+- Partial Open Access: The journal's primary research articles are freely available, but access to other value-added content such as editorials and review articles requires a subscription.